briank-git/dsci100-pl-demo-course/README.md

 - Autograding done with custom grading scripts
 - Manual grading done through PrairieLearn UI
 - Late reg extensions will have to be done in PrairieLearn (pull reg dates from Canvas and then input to PrairieLearn?)
-- Total size of returned feedback cannot exceed 1MB in size e.g. plots
+- Total size of returned feedback cannot exceed 1MB in size e.g. plots (some feedback files ~50MB in size)
 - If using CWL log in, grade upload is done with CSV at end of term.
 Supposedly LTI automatic grade upload to Canvas is possible but in early beta.
 Also applies to exams.

 Can we control software environment with docker like we do now?